- The Museum will be closed Sunday, April 9 in observance of Easter.

 History of the Artists’ Trail

 In 2017, the Museum was awarded a $1 million grant from the Robert F. Schumann Foundation for the implementation of a Landscape Master Plan designed by Stephen Stimson Landscape Architects.
 Robert Schumann was a devoted trustee and patron of the Museum for nearly two decades.
 The Museum seeks to honor Schumann’s legacy as an avid birder, conservationist, and philanthropist by dedicating the fully accessible Artists’ Trail, a major component of the project, in his honor.

-Once completed, the Florence Griswold Museum will provide visitors an experience that interweaves art, history, and nature in ways rarely found in the museum world.
+The Artists’ Trail helps the Florence Griswold Museum provide visitors an experience that interweaves art, history, and nature in ways rarely found in the museum world.

 More About the Gardens & Grounds

 Here visitors experience firsthand the working practices of American Impressionist artist William Chadwick (1879-1962).

 From about 1920 until his death in 1962, this structure served as the artist’s studio.
 Chadwick created his studio from the conversion of vernacular outbuildings on his property, including an old cottage and an icehouse.
 The large airy room was the main studio and another room was used for storing paintings and supplies.

 While Chadwick was strongly committed to the “en plein air” tradition of Impressionism, particularly in depicting the landscape, he used this studio for figure painting, still lifes, and finishing landscape paintings begun in the open air.
 Originally located in a field behind Chadwick’s home about three miles from the Museum, the studio was donated by the artist’s daughter-in-law and moved to its current site complete with its furnishings in 1992.
 The studio is furnished and appears today as it did during his lifetime.

 Open the first Saturday in April through October during regular museum hours.